okcashpro/okcash/docs/docs/faq.md

 ### What happens when people copy the GitHub?

-Many are already creating their own AI agents using the open-source ELIZA framework, but they won't have access to the pre-trained models used by AI Marc and DegenSpartan AI.
+Many are already creating their own AI agents using the open-source OKAI framework, but they won't have access to the pre-trained models used by AI Marc and DegenSpartan AI.

-### What are the future plans for ai16z?
+### What are the future plans for OK?

 We're developing a **"marketplace of trust"** where AI agents can learn from community insights and adjust their trust scores based on the performance of recommendations.
 Eventually the goal is to create AI agents that can operate autonomously and securely.

-### How can I contribute to ai16z?
+### How can I contribute to OK?

-There are several ways to contribute to the ai16z project:
+There are several ways to contribute to the OK project:

 - **Participate in community discussions**: Share your memecoin insights, propose new ideas, and engage with other community members.
-- **Contribute to the development of the ai16z platform**: https://github.com/orgs/okcashpro/projects/1/views/3
+- **Contribute to the development of the OK platform**: https://github.com/orgs/okcashpro/projects/1/views/3
-- **Help build the ai16z ecosystem**: Create applicatoins / tools, resources, and memes.
+- **Help build the OK ecosystem**: Create applicatoins / tools, resources, and memes.
 Give feedback, and spread the word

 **Other questions:**

-- ai16z and a16z are not officially affiliated.
+- OK and a16z are not officially affiliated.
-- ELIZA is an open-source conversational agent framework.
+- OKAI is an open-source conversational agent framework.
 - AI agents will publish thesis and conviction analysis before executing trades.
 - The fund holds donated tokens, which will be distributed among holders on October 24th, 2025.
 - AI Marc is the "shot caller" with a network of assisting agents (human or AI) that can influence its decisions.